existencelabs/keystamp-whitepaper/README.md

 ## Abstract

-We propose an new open-source standard, Keystamp, which allows financial services participants to generate and verify irrefutable proofs that specific indidividuals or organizations possessed information, performed actions or signed messages at a certain point in time.
+We propose an new open-source standard, Keystamp, for integrating applied cryptography and blockchain technologies in existing workflows and commercial relationships such as compliance policy implementation and audit.
+Specifically, we design an innovative set of policies and procedures for using cryptographic signatures, cryptographic hash functions and the Bitcoin blockchain which allows financial services participants to generate and verify irrefutable proofs that specific indidividuals or organizations possessed information, performed actions or signed messages at a certain point in time.
 Specifically, we design an innovative set of policies and procedures for existing blockchain technologies, protocols and public-key encryption concepts to be integrated in traditional workflows and business relationships.
 Keystamp is designed to be deployed within organizations and aims to become a the standard framework for industry participants to prove the authenticity, validity and integrity of factual data.

 Contextual data such as application logs, phone verification / biometrics, video recordings, emails are included in data bundles with signatures which are encrypted, signed, hashed and timestamped.
 Pseudonymous cryptographic keys are associated to legal identities in a refernece index, maintained in a centralized or distributed database.